MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 - Implement Microsoft 365 Backup and Azure Backup for **all** business data
 - Implement Azure Site Recovery for **all** workloads
 - Gain visibility into network traffic
-- Design your threat and BC/DR response
+- Design your threat and BCDR response

 ##### Implement Microsoft 365 Backup and Azure Backup for all business data